PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--organizationId` (string): Organization ID
+- `--networkTag` (string): Match result to an exact network tag
+- `--deviceTag` (string): Match result to an exact device tag
+- `--quantity` (integer): Set number of desired results to return.
+Default is 10.
+- `--ssidName` (string): Filter results by ssid name
+- `--usageUplink` (string): Filter results by usage uplink
 - `--t0` (string): The beginning of the timespan for the data.
-- `--t1` (string): The end of the timespan for the data. t1 can be a maximum of 31 days after t0.
+- `--t1` (string): The end of the timespan for the data. t1 can be a maximum of 186 days after t0.
 - `--timespan` (number): The timespan for which the information will be fetched.
 If specifying timespan, do not specify parameters t0 and t1.
-The value must be in seconds and be greater than or equal to 8 hours and be less than or equal to 31 days.
+The value must be in seconds and be greater than or equal to 8 hours and be less than or equal to 186 days.
 The default is 1 day.

 ##### Example: